 The method is not as detailed.

 The SWOT analysis only has four factors, compared to other types of analysis which have seven or eight different factors.
-The method is useful with analyzing an idea or small maintenance in business planning, but other methods may need to be paired with this analysis in order to get a full, detailed plan.
+The method is useful with analyzing an idea or small maintenance in business planning.
+But you may need other methods to be paired with this analysis in order to get a full, detailed plan.

 You have to make a new SWOT every time you make a change.

 When updating a plan or making a new decision, you have to consider all four factors in the SWOT analysis that might alter your previous factors.
-An updated SWOT analysis is recommended at the end of every financial year to project future losses, or when your goals are not met.
+We recommend updating your SWOT analysis at the end of every financial year to project future losses, or when you don’t meet your goals.